-How to get the best from remote crisis simulation exercises
+How to get the best from virtual crisis simulation exercises

 The COVID-19 emergency is forcing many teams to quickly rethink how they conduct day-to-day operations and to implement processes to enable their people to work remotely as a means of halting the spread of the virus.